s-damian/rust-solana-wallet/README.md

 ## Compilation and Execution

+These operations writes the generated keypair to ```[project-directory]/storage/keypair.txt```, allowing you to store or utilize the keypair in your Solana applications

 ### Generate and Display a Random Mnemonic

 This command generates a new mnemonic phrase randomly, calculates the corresponding seed, displays the seed, displays the Solana public key, and writes the keypair to a file: